konnichiwabon/Invent-wireframe/README.md

 R2_PROFILE_PICTURE_PREFIX=profile-pictures
 ```

 If `R2_PUBLIC_BASE_URL` is blank, the API returns temporary signed image URLs.
-If you connect a public R2 custom domain or `r2.dev` domain, set it there.
+If you connect a public R2 custom domain or `r2.dev` domain, set it there .